thisjustin123/cs-4756-final/GAMEPLAN.md

 This way, I do not have to GUESS at which parameters cause what behaviors.

 Also, I can probably then ignore data that causes a crash, since that's not very expert.
 But I'm not sure the best way to do that.
 Or if I should.

+Useful methods:

+* `behavior_model.GetLastAction()` -- Returns the last action given by the trajectory of `.Plan(...)`
+* `behavior_model.Plan()` -- Plans a new trajectory on the observed world.